yenrenART/fxhash-canvas-template/README.md

 Depending on the fxrand() value, Note that total weight of possible values of a feature must be 100%.

+## funcstions.js
-**funcstions.js** is used for helper functions to simplify things, which you may or may not need depending on your project.
+This file is used for helper functions to simplify things, which you may or may not need depending on your project.

+## draw.js
-In **draw.js**, fxrand() shouldn't be used within the draw() function; otherwise, you'll get a different result at every page reload.
+fxrand() shouldn't be used within the draw() function; otherwise, you'll get a different result at every page reload.

+In draw(), we first get the canvas size **w** based on the browser window dimensions.
+You can then use **w** as your base unit for the location and size of your shapes to achieve a responsive design. e.g. width of rectangle = w / 10.
+This is important to achieve responsive design.
+For simplicity, this example uses a square canvas, but you can modify it as you wish.

 This is work-in-progress, code is subject to change.